25 Different Types of Wasps in Colorado

 Overall, cuckoo wasps play an important role in controlling pest populations in Colorado, making them an essential part of the ecosystem.

-While they may appear intimidating, they pose no threat to humans and are actually beneficial to gardeners and farmers alike.
+While they may appear intimidating, they pose no threat to humans and benefit gardeners and farmers alike.

-For those who want to observe these fascinating creatures, they can be found in gardens and fields throughout Colorado during the summer months.
+Those who want to observe these fascinating creatures can find them in gardens and fields throughout Colorado during the summer months.

 10. Five-Banded Thynnid Wasp